Low-depth Circuit Implementation of Parity Constraints for Quantum Optimization: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have presented a strategy to minimize the circuit depth and gate count to implement plaquette constraints on a square lattice layout.
 The strategy is applicable for arbitrary arrangements of three- and four-body constraints.
 For the original LHZ layout implementing fully connected graphs, the circuit depth and number of CNOT gates required is significantly smaller than in previous results~\cite{Lechner2020}.
+The presented implementation is also useful for variations of QAOA in the parity architecture as for example the modular implementation introduced in Ref.~\cite{Ender2022} where the problem unitary contains only a sparse grid of plaquette constraints.

 The regular arrangement of gates in the resulting circuit makes our strategy highly efficient for various possible hardware restrictions, and holds the potential for further benefits to specific hardware features.
 In particular, in the resulting circuit, every moment is always filled with only one type of gate.
 Simultaneous two-body gates are always oriented along the same axis.
 Furthermore, every strip along the layout is treated separately such that they can be implemented in any order or parallel grouping.
-Future work will have to extend this result to more arbitrary constraint shapes which are not restricted to plaquettes.\\
+Future work will have to extend this result to more arbitrary constraint shapes which are not restricted to plaquettes.

+An implementation of our approach on spin qubits was already investigated and simulation results suggest that it requires lower values for the gate fidelity than other QAOA implementation strategies~\cite{Ginzel2024}.
+In combination with suitable decoding strategies~\cite{Weidinger2023}, the presented optimized Parity QAOA circuit is therefore considered a promising candidate for implementing QAOA on spin qubits in a scalable way.
+Another promising lane for future research is to investigate the combination of our results with the insights from Ref.~\cite{Ender2023}, to further increase success probabilties for the quantum optimization.\\

 \paragraph*{Acknowledgements -} This work was supported by the Austrian Research Promotion Agency (FFG Project No. 884444, QFTE 2020), the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38.